mtdias/sqlserver-initcap/README.md

 ## Features
 - Converts the first character of the input string to uppercase.
 - Converts the rest of the string to lowercase.
-- Handles strings up to 30 characters in length.
+- Handles strings up to MAX characters in length.

 ## Prerequisites
 - Microsoft SQL Server